Key Takeaways

 -

-Behavior: They are shy and avoid human contact but may bite when provoked or trapped.
+Behavior: They don’t spin obvious webs for catching prey.
+Instead, they hide away in tiny silken retreats in dark corners.
+They are active at night, sneaking out under darkness to hunt.
+They are shy, hiding under furniture, inside boxes, or even tucked into shoes and avoid human contact but may bite when provoked or trapped.
 Their bites can cause medical complications, including skin necrosis.

 - Presence of small, translucent spiders with long legs.